ChrisLiu007/Pytorch-Code-Template/README.md

-# This is a sample of deep learning structure in pytorch
+# This is a pytorch template in deep learning

 ## 1. Introduction